 How Long Will It Take To Charge The Jackery Power Stations With A 100 Watt Solar Panel?

 A 100 watt solar panel doesn’t generate exactly 100 watts as soon as there is sun on it, but usually between 40 and 80 depending on the time of the year, what solar charge controller it’s plugged into, and other factors.
-The Jackery power stations use the less efficient PWM solar charge controllers, which will make the input lower.
+The latest Explorer power stations have an MPPT charge controller, but the maximum of the Explorer 500 is still around 65W input.

 Related Post: Honda By Jackery HLS 290 Vs Rockpals 300W

 The Explorer 160 will charge in about four hours, the 240 in about five hours, the 300 in about six hours, and the 500 in about 8 hours.